CristianStefanTutuianu/tale/_posts/2018-11-09-Six-week-challange.md

 ## Approach

 As my week tends to be quite crammed, I will demote half of my free Sunday in favour of the challange.
 To keep the flow going I will dedicate between 30 and 60 minutes on all other weekdays.
 Thus I will dedicate approximately 10 hours per week for the challange.
-This leaves me with enough time for about 2 skills:
+This leaves me with enough time for about 2 things:

+  - __Improve my creative writing__
   - __Public speaking__ - TEDx talk as a goal.
-  - __TBD__ if first round goes well